Casa Vicens: The commission

 In 1878 Gaudí received a commission from Manuel Vicens i Montaner to build a summer residence for the family in the town of Gràcia.
-Manuel Vicens (1836-1895) was an stock and currency broker, although there is little information about him.
+Manuel Vicens (1836–1895) was a stock and currency broker, although there is little information about him.
 From his will, it is known that he had a house in Alella, as well as two properties in the centre of Barcelona and some land in the Vallvidrera area.
 The land where the house was built had been inherited by Manuel Vicens from his mother, Rosa Montaner i Matas, in 1877.
 He died on April 29, 1895, leaving his properties to his widow, Dolors Giralt i Grífol.

 The way in which Vicens met Gaudí is unknown, although it is likely that they coincided in the cultural circles linked to the Renaixença that they both frequented.
 Subsequently, Vicens and Gaudí became friends, and between 1880 and 1890 the architect often spent his summers at Vicens’ house in Alella.
-Gaudí made an angular wardrobe and a wood and metal corner fireplace with the initials MV (of Manuel Vicens) for the house, which are currently kept in Casa Vicens.
+For this house, Gaudí designed two pieces of furniture: a wood and metal corner fireplace with the initials M.V. (by Manuel Vicens), currently kept in the Casa Vicens; and a cedar wood corner cabinet with gilt brass and the initials D.G. (by Dolors Giralt), purchased by Casa Vicens at auction in 2023 in order to be exhibited after restoration.
 As a result of Gaudí’s time there, he began a project to design an altarpiece in 1883 for the church of San Feliu in Alella, commissioned by the parish priest Jaume Puig Claret, but the project was never completed.
 A drawing in India ink on fabric paper is preserved, at a scale of 1:25.

 At the time, the town of Gràcia was its own entity and independent from Barcelona.
 Its population centre was built around the Carmelite convent of Santa Maria de Gràcia – popularly known as els Josepets – which was founded in 1630.
 It was an agricultural area, populated with farmhouses, which at the beginning of the 19th century began to urbanise and an incipient industrial framework emerged.
 The town was added to Barcelona in 1897 along with five other neighbouring towns: Sants, Les Corts, Sant Gervasi de Cassoles, Sant Andreu de Palomar and Sant Martí de Provençals.
 At that time, many bourgeoisie families had their second homes in Gràcia, since it was close to the city yet had the tranquillity of a town.
 The house is located on a street named Carrer de les Carolines, in honour of the Caroline Islands – an old Spanish colony – in 1908; it was previously called Sant Gervasi.